LihengGong/realtime_push_fanout/Demo1/README.md

-# fanout/pushpin demos

-## Demo1: use pushpin as the proxy, Django as the backend, and curl as the front end.
+# Demo1: use pushpin as the proxy, Django as the backend, and curl as the front end.

 ## How to run.
 - Make sure [pushpin](https://pushpin.org/docs/install/) is correctly installed.